The 2016 West Point Leadership Ethics And Diversity in STEM (LEADS) Workshop

 *Honorable Living: Understanding the basics of making ethical decisions is one of the foundations of honorable living.
 It requires development of character and values.
 They starts with developing moral habits with good choices.
 Depart the workshop ready to share your exemplary leadership with your schoolmates and neighbors.

 *Requirements: This LEADS workshop is free for Metro Atlanta region 7th thru 12th grade students with excellent academics and demonstrated leadership potential.
 Transportation to and from the workshop is the responsibility of schools or designated escorts.
-Schools/Organizations may nominate outstanding students from 7th thru 12th grade and there must be at least one responsibel educator escort in the school cohort who will participates in the educators' workshop and remain on site.
+Since this is a school event, Schools/Organizations may nominate outstanding students from 7th thru 12th grade and there must be at least one responsible educator escort in the school cohort who will participates in the educators' workshop and remain on site.
 Those participants successfully completing the workshop will receive certificates of achievement.
-The event will be filmed and photographed.
+The event will be filmed, photographed and students will participate in evaluating the workshop.
 We assume permission to photograph by your attendance.
-Bring your Talent Media Release Form with you.
-(Form is at hyperlink.)
+Use your student opt-out procedures established at schools for photo release.
+Bring your Evaluation and Media Release Form with you or forward prior to the event Mr. John Francis (email@example.com) or to Ms. Powell, FAX 1-404-687-9765, or email to firstname.lastname@example.org.
+Her office number is 1-404-802-5861 (Form is at hyperlink.)